pattern-lab/patternlab-node/packages/engine-react/README.md

-# The React engine for Pattern Lab / Node
+# The React PatternEngine for Pattern Lab / Node

-This is the **very preliminary** React engine for Patternlab/Node.
+This is the **very preliminary** React PatternEngine for Patternlab / Node.

 ## Status